 This course will provide lesson plans which are clearly structured and easily followed within a systematic, synthetic phonics programme.
 It teaches all key elements of conceptual understanding, factual knowledge, and the essential skills of blending, segmenting and phoneme manipulation; all of which are necessary to learn to read and spell.

 Sounds-Write is developmentally appropriate for beginning readers in Kindergarten, Year 1 and Year 2 within a classroom, and also offers fast and highly effective small group or individual intervention for children at all year levels who have fallen behind in their reading and spelling from Year 3 onwards.

 You will also be supplied with the Sounds-Write Manual.

 Presenter – Alison Perry

-Alison Perry is a speech pathologist at DSF Literacy and Clinical Services and a highly sought after Sounds-Write trainer.
-She has an in-depth understanding of how speech and oral language forms the foundation for literacy development and is trained to identify children who are at risk of literacy failure.
+Alison Perry is a speech pathologist at DSF Literacy and Clinical Services.
+She has an in-depth understanding of how speech and oral language forms the foundation for literacy development and is trained to identify children who are at risk of literacy difficulties from an early age.

-Alison has extensive experience assessing and supporting children with literacy difficulties and works closely with families and teachers to provide intervention (including Sounds-Write) for struggling students.
+Alison has experience assessing and treating children with literacy, language, articulation and social skill difficulties and works closely with families and teachers to provide support for students with specific learning disabilities.